zhuolisam/srgan/README.md

 LEARNING_RATE = 1e-4

-### Finding and Blockers
+### Findings and Discussions
 1. The loss for Generator converge around 0.008 after ~1000 epochs.
 2. The loss for DIscriminator converge around 0.35 after ~1000 epochs.
-3. It's interesting to know that the architecture work with the feature at low resolution for many blocks.
+3. It's interesting to know that the architecture work with the feature at low dimension for many blocks rather than upscaled high dimension features.
-4. The paper mentioned to multiple VGG Loss of of a factor of 0.006
+4. The paper mentioned to multiple VGG Loss of of a factor of 0.006, resulting in the loss function of 0.006 * VGG Loss + 0.001 * BCE Loss

 ### Model result